benkeser/info550_FinalProject_YixinYang/README.md

    6. Install needed packages by renv snapshot
    7. Install needed packages manually
    8. Install all the packages in the container
-   9. Move reort.html from container to local report directory
+   9. Move report.html from container to local report directory
+- DOCKER PULL

- link to the image on DockerHub:   https://hub.docker.com/layers/yyan655/project_image/latest/images/sha256:86de9fa3b90e0d25fadf05531a192739aa87dc7c74c227aa3e1e0a4a514b62fe
+   1. pull the image directly from the DOCKER public repository link to the image on DockerHub:   https://hub.docker.com/layers/yyan655/project_image/latest/images/sha256:86de9fa3b90e0d25fadf05531a192739aa87dc7c74c227aa3e1e0a4a514b62fe

 - DOCKER RUN: